karloscarweber/KonaScript/syntax.md

 # Syntax

-An attempt at documenting the syntax
+An attempt at documenting the syntax of the language I'm working on.

 ## Variables
 You can declare variables with the `=` operator.